The Living Encyclopedia of Consciousness

 Integration Is Medicine

 The experience is the beginning, not the end.
-Integration — making meaning of what arose, translating insights into behavioral change, processing difficult content — is where the therapeutic work happens.
-Integration therapy, journaling, somatic practice, and community support all enhance outcomes dramatically.
+Integration — making sense of what came up, turning insight into actual changes in how you live, working through the hard parts — is where the therapeutic work really happens.
+Integration therapy, journaling, somatic practice, and community support all make a real difference.

 06